-The plan for this post, then, is to explain what longtermism is, why it could be important, and what some possible objections look like.
+The plan for this post, then, is to explain what this position is, why it could be important, and what some possible objections look like.

 Let's start with definitions.
-By 'the long-run future', I means something like 'the period from now to many thousands of years in the future, or much further' — not just this century.
-I'll also associate longtermism with a couple specific claims: first, that this moment in history could be a time of extraordinary influence over the long-run future; and second, that society currently falls far short of what it could be doing to ensure the long-run future goes well.
-I mention some more precise definitions nearer the end.
+By 'the long-run future', I mean something like the period from now to many thousands of years in the future, or much further still.
+I'll also associate the longtermist position with a couple of specific claims: first, that this moment in history could be a time of extraordinary influence over the long-run future; and second, that society currently falls far short of taking that influence seriously.

-The most popular argument for longtermism in the (tiny) extant philosophical literature is consequentialist in flavour.
-This means it appeals to the importance and size of the effects certain actions can have on the world as reasons for taking those actions.
+The most popular argument for longtermism appeals to the importance and size of the effects certain actions can have on the world as reasons for taking those actions.
 I've broken it down into these headers:

 As it happens, very few moral philosophers have defended this idea.
-In fact, the reason governments employ a social discount rate may be more about electoral politics than deep ethical reflection.
+In fact, the reason governments employ a social discount rate may be more about electoral politics than ethical reflection.
 On the whole, voters prefer to see slightly smaller benefits soon compared to slightly larger benefits a long time from now.
 Plausibly, this gives governments a democratic reason to employ a social discount rate.
 But the question of whether governments should respond to this public opinion is separate from the question of whether that opinion is right.

 Economic analyses sometimes yield surprising conclusions when a social discount rate isn't included, which is sometimes noted as a reason for using them.
 But longtermists could suggest that this gets things the wrong way around: since a social discount rate doesn't make much independent sense, maybe we should take those surprising recommendations more seriously.